wifisensing/PicoScenes-Manual/source/installation.rst

 Hardware Installation
 =======================

-PicoScenes currently supports four commercial Wi-Fi NIC models, the AX200, AC9260, QCA9300 and IWL5300, and USRP SDR devices.
-Specifically, USRP B210, N210 and X310 models are tested and used in our lab.
+PicoScenes currently supports four commercial Wi-Fi NIC models and USRP-based SDR devices, namely the AX200, AC9260, QCA9300 and IWL5300, and all USRP models.

-One of the most welcomed features of the PicoScenes is the concurrent operation of multiple RF frontends, i.e., simultaneous CSI measurement or packet injection on a NIC or SDR array.
-To help you get the hardware ready quickly, we share our hardware preparation experience, mainly focusing on the multi-devices setup.
+The most welcomed feature of PicoScenes is the concurrent operation of multiple RF frontends, i.e., simultaneous CSI measurement or packet injection using a commercial Wi-Fi NIC/SDR array.
+To help you get the hardware ready, we share some hardware preparation experience, mainly focusing on the multi-devices setup.

-Installation of (Multiple) Wi-Fi NICs
+Installation of (Multiple) Commercial Wi-Fi NICs
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-We recommend three multi-NIC installation methods.
+We recommend four multi-NIC installation methods.

-1. **Mini PCI-E to PCI-E 1x adapter-based multi-NIC installation**
+1. **PCI-E 1x adapter based multi-NIC installation**

-With the help of the `Mini PCI-E to PCI-E 1x adapter`, you can install multiple QCA9300 or IWL5300 NICs directly on the motherboard of a desktop PC.
+With the help of the `Mini PCI-E to PCI-E 1x adapter` or `M.2 to PCI-E 1x adapter`, you can install multiple AX200, QCA9300 or IWL5300 NICs directly on the motherboard of a desktop PC.

-However, typically, there are only 2 or 3 slots left spare for Wi-Fi NICs.
-To overcome this issue, you may choose the cryptocurrency mining motherboards, such as MSI B360-F Pro.
+However, there are usually only 2 or 3 PCI-E slots left for the Wi-Fi NICs.
+To overcome this issue, you may choose the *cryptocurrency mining motherboards*, such as MSI B360-F Pro.
 This type of motherboard have dozens of PCI-E 1x slots, and you can use *PCI-E slot riser* to install *dozens* of Wi-Fi NICs on one single motherboard.

-2. **Multi-Mini PCI-E slots-based multi-NIC installation**
+2. **Multi-Mini PCI-E/M.2 slots based multi-NIC installation**

 This is the most convenient approach for installing multiple NICs.
-The onboard Mini PCI-E slots spare the need for Mini PCI-E to PCI-E 1x adaptors.
+The onboard Mini PCI-E or M.2 slots spare the need for PCI-E 1x adaptors.

-With some hardware and software tricks, we modify ThinkPad X201 and install two Mini PCI-E based Wi-Fi NICs.
+With some hardware and software tricks, we modify a old laptop model ThinkPad X201, and install two Mini PCI-E/M.2 based Wi-Fi NICs.
 Even more, **X201 enables you to install three SMA-based external antennas!** The following photo shows our modified ThinkPad X201 equipped with both the QCA9300 and IWl5300 and three external antennas.
+The laptop can also install AX200 using a M.2-to-Mini PCI-E converter.

 .. figure:: /images/X201-External-Antennas.jpg
     :figwidth: 1000px